 Dental implants stimulate the alveolar bone to grow in much the same way as your natural teeth do.
 This can protect the underlying structure and health of your face.

 5. Dental implants are long-lasting

-When cared for properly, dental implants have the potential to last many years, possibly even a life-time.
-You will still need to brush your teeth twice a day, floss and attend regular dentist and hygienist appointments – looking after your dental implants in much the same way as you would your natural teeth.
+When cared for properly, dental implants in Grantham have the potential to last many years, possibly even a life-time.
+You will still need to brush your teeth twice a day, floss and attend regular dentist and hygienist appointments – looking after your dental implants is much the same way as you would your natural teeth.